rust-lang/book/src/appendix-04-useful-development-tools.md

 ### IDE Integration Using `rust-analyzer`

-To help IDE integration, the Rust community promotes the *Rust analyzer*.
-This tool is a set of compiler-centric utilities, and speaks the [Language Server
-Protocol][lsp], which is a specification for IDEs and programming languages to communicate with each other.
+To help IDE integration, the Rust community recommends using [`rust-analyzer`][rust-analyzer].
+This tool is a set of compiler-centric utilities that speaks the [Language Server Protocol][lsp], which is a specification for IDEs and programming languages to communicate with each other.
 Different clients can use `rust-analyzer`, such as [the Rust analyzer plug-in for Visual Studio Code][vscode].

 [lsp]: http://langserver.org/
 [vscode]: https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer

-`rust-analyzer` is superseding the first version of a Rust language server: `rls`.
-Contrary to `rls`, `rust-analyzer` is not yet available with rustup: visit the project [home page][rust-analyzer] for installation instructions.

-Then install the language server support in your particular IDE; you’ll gain abilities such as autocompletion, jump to definition, and inline errors.
+Visit the `rust-analyzer` project’s [home page][rust-analyzer] for installation instructions, then install the language server support in your particular IDE.
+Your IDE will gain abilities such as autocompletion, jump to definition, and inline errors.

 For more information on `rust-analyzer`, see [its documentation][rust-analyzer-manual].

 [rust-analyzer]: https://rust-analyzer.github.io
 [rust-analyzer-manual]: https://rust-analyzer.github.io/manual.html